dchambers/composerjs/README.md

 There are a number of interesting things worth nothing about this code sample:

-  1. The handler returns `false` if data has yet to be received, and it's currently unable to provide it's designated output-properties.
+  1. The handler initially sets the `rate` property to `null` so that downstream handlers know that the property is currently unavailable.
-  2. The handler has chosen to provide a `dispose()` method that enables it to perform any resource de-allocation.
+  2. The handler then repeatedly invokes `out.hasBeenUpdated()` after each time it updates `out.rate`.
-  3. The handler itself has not provided a `reExecute()` method, and instead the model automatically adds this method when `addHandler()` is invoked.
+  3. The handler provides a `dispose()` method that enables it to perform any resource de-allocation.

 ## Atomicity